-ACE, which stands for Afterschool Centers on Education, is a hands-on program that helps students and their immediate families by providing a safe, structured, and supervised environment whenre students receive additional learning opportunities to help them do better both in the classroom and outside of school.
+ACE, which stands for Afterschool Centers on Education, is a hands-on program that helps students and their immediate families by providing a safe, structured, and supervised environment where students receive additional learning opportunities to help them do better both in the classroom and outside of school.
 ACE is funded by the 21st CCLC program and administered by the U.S. Department of Education.

 How Can ACE Help My Child?

 All ACE programs are geared towards promoting better: